OlgaGusarenko/my-portfolio/docs/tic-tac-toe.rst

 * Positional
-   Players alternate in taking possession of the grid squares to form a winning configuration of elements, which are the lines of a prefidined number of squares (horizontally, vertically, or diaginally)
+   Players alternate in taking possession of the grid squares to form a winning configuration of elements, which are the lines of a prefidined number of squares (horizontally, vertically, or diagonally)

 * Finite
    The game has a finite number of legal moves.
-There is no moves sequence leading to an infinite game
+There is no a sequence of moves leading to an infinite game

 * Zero-sum
    If played optimally by both players, every game ends in a tie

 .. admonition:: **Historical reference**

-   The TTT game takes roots from a Roman strategy game known as Terni lapilli.
+   The TTT game takes roots from a Roman strategy game known as `Terni lapilli`.
 The first print reference to a game called `tick-tack-toe` occurred in the last decade of the XIXth century and referred to a game for children played on a slate.

 Playing the game
 ================